jaqb8/contact-keeper/README.md

-# contact-keeper
+# Contact Keeper
-React app for managing your contacts
+Application for managing your contacts.